 It might appear that moving from a 35 year career in high-tech to starting restaurants is a massive career shift, but the elements of what motivates Cecile are still the same – to create something that is greater than the sum of its parts.
 Building a piece of technology requires working with much more than engineers.
 Building a restaurant combines eclectic personalities and ingredients to deliver something that people find delicious.
 Building an aquaponics greenhouse combines community, hospitality and technology – all elements of Cecile’s career that she remains passionate about.
 When asked how she ended up in the restaurant business, she says “it is the culmination of a lifetime of building sandcastles at Popham Beach, and the best part is that I get to work with my daughter”.

 After farming in France, Virginia, and New York, Kate joined the project in 2013 when life-long friend Cara invited her to move to Maine and try to make an aquaponics greenhouse happen.
 Since then, she’s gotten to know and love the food industry by working in Cara’s restaurants.
-With experience in food education and currently in the process of completing her MBA at the University of Southern Maine, Kate’s looking forward to the challenge of synthesizing all these interests as the Director of Canopy Farms.
+With experience in food education and an MBA concentrated in Sustainable Business from the University of Southern Maine, Kate’s looking forward to the challenge of synthesizing all these interests as the Director of Canopy Farms.